The Boys from Brazil (film)

 The Boys from Brazil is a 1978 thriller film directed by Franklin J. Schaffner.
-It stars Gregory Peck and Laurence Olivier, and features James Mason, Lilli Palmer, Uta Hagen, Anne Meara, Denholm Elliott, and Steve Guttenberg in supporting roles.
-The film is a British-American co-production and is based on the 1976 novel of the same title by Ira Levin.
+It stars Gregory Peck and Laurence Olivier, and features James Mason, Lilli Palmer, Uta Hagen, Rosemary Harris, Anne Meara, Denholm Elliott, and Steve Guttenberg in supporting roles.
+The film is a British-American co-production, based on the 1976 novel of the same title by Ira Levin.
 It was nominated for three Academy Awards.